SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/03_Strings_and_Characters.md

 if emptyString.isEmpty {
     print("Nothing to see here")
 }
-// 打印输出："Nothing to see here"
+// 打印输出：“Nothing to see here”
 ```

 <a name="string_mutability"></a>